Vaccinations in pregnancy

 Some vaccinations, such as flu and whooping cough, are recommended during pregnancy to protect you and the health of your baby.

 For more information look at the sections below.
-Further information is available at the NHS UK website.
+Further information is available from www.nhs.uk and at www.bswtogether.org.uk/maternity.

 Whooping cough

-Whooping cough is a very serios infection and young babies are most at risk.
+Whooping cough is a very serious infection and young babies are most at risk.
 Most babies with whooping cough will be admitted to hospital.

 When you have the whooping cough vaccination in pregnancy, your body produces antibodies to protect against whooping cough.
 These antibodies pass to your baby giving them some protection until they are able to have their own whooping cough vaccination at 8 weeks old.